NikosDouras/GoProductRest/README.md

     docker-compose up --build
     ```
    This will start both the database and the application containers.
 The app will be available at: http://localhost:8080/products

+---

+## Running Unit Tests

+1. **Access the Docker Container**:
+   Enter the running container for the application:

+   `docker exec -it simpler_app sh`

+   Run the Tests:
+    Once inside the container, run:

+   `go test ./... -v`